 Good news, if you’re a first home buyer and you’ve been contributing to KiwiSaver for more than three years - you may be able to use some of the money to help buy your first home.

 If you’re eligible, you may be able to withdraw some, or all of your KiwiSaver member contributions, employer contributions, returns on investments received or any member tax credits.
 However, you can’t withdraw the $1000 government kickstart contribution.
-Using your KiwiSaver is a great option for first home buyers who want to increase the size of their deposit and own more of their first home.
+Using your KiwiSaver is a great option for first home buyers who want to increase the size of their deposit.
 Mike Pero is well equipped to work with borrowers who are utilising their KiwiSaver, so just tell your mortgage broker when you first reach out to them.

 If you’re purchasing an existing home then you could qualify for up to $5,000 for each member.
 Also, if you’re building or purchasing a new home, or purchasing land to build a new home on, then you could qualify for $10,000 for each member.